David North (character): Earth-5700

-In a possible future timeline (Earth-5700), Agent Zero joined a Wolverine-led version of the X-Men, teaming with Archangel, Juggernaut, Sunfire, Mystique, Aurora, and Deadpool.
-After a time, the Director activated Zero's embedded mental directive, and Zero, against his will, slaughtered the X-Men, except for Wolverine.
-Unable to bring himself to kill his friend and teammate, he fought the mind control just long enough to commit suicide.
+In a possible future timeline (Earth-5700), Agent Zero joins a version of the X-Men led by Wolverine.
+Zero's embedded mental directive, implanted by Weapon X, causes him to kill all of the X-Men except for Wolverine.
+Unable to bring himself to kill Wolverine, Zero fights off the mind control long enough to commit suicide.

 In other media

 Television

 Maverick (left) and Silver Fox as they appear in X-Men: The Animated Series.